tableau/server-client-python/docs/sign-in-out.md

     # Do awesome things here!
 ```

-The `SERVER_URL` is the URL of the Tableau server without subpaths.
-For local Tableau servers, in the form of: `https://www.MY_SERVER.com`.
-For Tableau Online, `https://10ax.online..tableau.com/`.
+`SERVER_URL` is the URL of your Tableau server without subpaths.
+For local Tableau servers, an example would be: `https://www.MY_SERVER.com`.
+For Tableau Online, an example would be: `https://10ax.online.tableau.com/`.

-`SITENAME` is same as the `contentURL`, or site subpath, of your full site URL.
+`SITENAME` is the subpath of your site of your full site URL (also called `contentURL` in the REST API). `MYSITE` would be the site name of `https://10ax.online.tableau.com/MYSITE`.
 This parameter can be omitted when signing in to the Default site of a locally installed Tableau server.

-Optionally, you can override the Tableau API version by adding `server.version = '<VERSION_NUMBER>'` before the `auth.signin` call.
+Optionally, you can override the version of Tableau API you are authorizing against by adding `server.version = '<VERSION_NUMBER>'` before the `auth.signin` call.

 The TSC library signs you out of Tableau Server when you exit out of the `with` block.